robmoffat/cfi-s3-module/testing/language/cloud/Cucumber-Cloud-Language.md

 This uses the `testssl.sh` project to return a JSON report about the SSL details on a specific port.
 Add STARTTLS if you wish to connect to a plaintext port and use TLS over it.

+**Note:** The complete JSON report from testssl.sh is automatically attached to the test results and can be viewed in the HTML report.

 ### Types

 | Test Type           | Flag                  | Description                                                               |